pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Select a WBEM connection definition as current/default connection.

-      Selects a connection from the persistently stored named connections if NAME exists in the store.
-If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.
+      Selects a connection from the persistently stored named connections if NAME exists in the store to be the current connection.
+If the NAME argument not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.

-      Selection is persistent; it creates a default connection and that used as the server definition in commands in the existing an interactive session and is saved in the connections file and used as the current connection if there is no other server definition (--server or --name or --mock-server) general option.
+      Selection is persistent if the --default option exists; the selected connection will be used as the server definition in commands future execution of pywbemcli if there is no other server definition (--server or --name or --mock-server) general option.

+      Otherwise it sets the connection selected to be the current connection in the current interactive session.

       Example:
         $ pywbemcli